 Intensive Medical Care For Sick Newborns

 We provide expert care for babies with health challenges.
 The specialized area of our hospital that cares for babies who need significant medical attention is called the neonatal intensive care unit (NICU).
+The Baptist Health Deaconess Madisonville Neonatal Intensive Care Unit is designated a Level III NICU by the state and offers a wide variety of specialized staff on site to care for very small or very sick newborn babies.
 Learn more about your local NICU:

 Newborn Health Conditions That May Require Special Care